drorlab/pensa/docs/tut-2-preprocessing.rst

 Densities
 *********

-To work with the protein densities, we first need to the standard density generation procedures for the input trajectory.
-Namely, centering on the protein of interest, making all molecules whole, mapping the solvent molecules to be closest to the solute.
+To work with the protein densities, we need to follow the standard density generation procedures for the input trajectory.
+Namely, centering on the protein of interest, making all molecules whole, and mapping the solvent molecules to be closest to the solute.
-To visualize the density featurization, the trajectories must be fit onto a reference structure, by default this is the first frame of the trajectory.
+To visualize the density featurization, the trajectories must be fit onto a reference structure.
 Note that the density featurization performs best for protein systems that are relatively rigid with sites that are spatially static, for example internal water cavities in membrane proteins.
-Here we demonstrate the preprocessing for water density featurization, however
+Here we demonstrate the preprocessing for water density, however the same procedure would be used for ions.